 - Doesn’t serve as a wireless fence

-- Batteries require two hours to recharge but will last between fifty and seventy hours
+- Battery life: Batteries require two hours to recharge but will last between fifty and seventy hours

 This product offers the ability to get out and work with sporting dogs, honing their hunting and retrieving skills.
 The product is waterproof and is submersible up to twenty-five feet, so if your retriever must get wet to go after your prey, then you can count on the product to continue to work flawlessly.